Resucits555/BASM-Compiler/README.md

 # Introduction

-This is a personal project for an assember.
+This is a personal project for an assembler.
 It's syntax is similar to Intel's with a few added functions.
-It has no third party libraries apart from pugixml used for reading the opcode reference, which is planned to be removed and replaced by a self-made file reader made specifically for the opcode reference.
+It has no third party libraries apart from pugixml used for reading the opcode reference, which is planned to be removed and replaced by a self-made file reader made specifically for the opcode reference to make the program smaller and completely independent (except for the reference itself which would be dumb to rewrite).